 Over the past few years, Emirates' own Skywards mileage program has emerged as the best way to book many Emirates flights using miles – especially first and business class.
 Thanks to transfer partnerships with all the major credit card companies, Emirates miles are incredibly easy to earn.
 And back in 2020, Emirates drastically slashed the amount of taxes and fees you'd pay on award tickets – by as much as 80%.

-While the tax surcharge on business and first class tickets hasn't returned to the old days of paying $800 or more, this still hurts.
-Just last week, you could book a one-way business class flight from Los Angeles (LAX) to Dubai (DXB) for 131,250 miles and $181 and change.
+Last year, you could book a one-way flight in Emirates business class from Los Angeles (LAX) to Dubai (DXB) for 131,250 miles and $181 and change.
 While a $181 tax bill is nothing to sneeze at, it was manageable.

 If there's one silver lining here, it's that Emirates' fun fifth-freedom routes from the U.S. to Europe aren't getting hit nearly as hard with these fee hikes.
-Emirates flies from Newark (EWR) to Athens (ATH) as well as New York City (JFK) to Milan (MXP) – a route now operated on Emirates' excellent Airbus A380.
-Last week, you could expect to pay about $158 on a roundtrip business class award ticket.
-That has only increased by about $20 or so, which seems reasonable.
+Emirates flies from Newark (EWR) to Athens (ATH) as well as New York City (JFK) to Milan (MXP) – a route operated on Emirates' excellent Airbus A380.
+While flying Emirates business class roundtrip to Dubai would cost you nearly $1,800 in taxes and fees, you'll still pay under $250 on these European routes – plus 108,000 miles or more.

 Whether it's $5.60 on a one-way domestic flight or $1,000-plus on a British Airways first class redemption to London-Heathrow (LHR), paying some cash is an unavoidable part of the points and miles world.
 One of the biggest battles in using points and miles wisely is all about limiting those cash costs, using airline programs that don't pass on such substantial taxes and fees.